amitkr2410/HPC_data_analysis/SoftDropJetClustering/README.md

     $ ./Main [PATH_FOR_XML_FILE] [DIRECTORY_OF_INPUT_DATA] [DIRECTORY_OUTPUT]
     ```

-Contributions from Yasuki Tachibana and AmitKumar
+Contributions from Yasuki Tachibana and Amit Kumar